damiendart/notes/photoshop.markdown

 ---------------------------------

-The following recipe will give you a basic Photoshop brush that's a little better than the presets for colouring and doodling around.
+The following recipe will give you a basic Photoshop brush that's a little better than the presets for colouring and line-art.

   - Select the _Hard Round Pressure Size_ brush preset to start with.
   - In the _Brush Tip Shape_ panel: